I am now pursuing a graduate degree in Computer Science from Concordia University (Montreal, Canada).

 I have vast experience in translation from English and French into Russian.
 I worked as a freelance translator for seven years, but then I decided to switch to localization and project management.
 Kind of tired of staying at home all day long.
 Besides, this field is much more promising in terms of career opportunities than pure translation, especially translation into Russian.

-I got my first BA in Teaching French and English and my second BA in Creative Writing and Russian Literature.
+I got my first MA in Teaching French and English and my second MA in Creative Writing and Russian Literature.
 I started working in 2005 for various vendors, but by 2007 I ended up working for only one called Russian Translation Company.
 Their clients I worked for included:

 — the United Nations